gagandeep-123/Rentzz/README.md

 PLease Register with valid Creds to access the platform or use the below mentioned dummy creds to login directly :- Email ID - gagandeep123@gmai.com
 Password - Gagandeep@123
+Please use the below cities/states to search basix the location as properties only for these locations arw entered in the Database :-
+1. Delhi
+2. Noida
+3. Bangalore
+4. Punjab